awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

 A text string containing the Amazon S3 path of the file\.

 *region*
 A text string containing the AWS Region that the file is in\.
-For a listing of AWS Region names and associated values, see [Regions and Availability Zones](Concepts.RegionsAndAvailabilityZones.md)\.
+For a listing of AWS Region names and associated values, see [  Regions, Availability Zones, and Local Zones  ](Concepts.RegionsAndAvailabilityZones.md)\.

 *access\_key*
 A text string containing the access key to use for the import operation\.
 The default is NULL\.